q3769/conseq4j/README.md

 use conseq4j to provide both concurrency and sequencing.

-- Technically, the task-submitting thread only needs to be "logically" single; it doesn't have to be the same physical thread, as long as at most one single thread is submitting the related tasks at any given time.
+- Technically, the task-submitting thread only needs to be "logically" single; it doesn't have to be the same physical thread, as long as the related tasks are submitted by at most one single thread at any given time.

 ### Style 1: Summon A Sequential Executor By Its Sequence Key, Then Use The Executor As With A JDK ExecutorService